Didas-git/typescript-reference/README.md

 Type alias and interface are pretty simillar, the main differences are:
 - A type cannot be extended (using the `extends` keyword).
 - A type cannot have duplicate identifiers.
-- A type does not augment a class wit hthe same name.
+- A type does not augment a class with the same name.

 ##### Extending